Cashing in at the Supermarket: Blue Cash Preferred Card from American Express Review

 - 2.7% Foreign Transaction Fee

 Foreign transaction fees.
 This card has a transaction fee for foreign purchases, which makes it not ideal for spending abroad.
-The Discover it Card not only offers 5% cash back on categories that rotate every quarter (up to the quarterly maximum of $1500), it also doesn't charge any foreign transaction fees, making it a much better travel companion.
+If you plan to use your card for foreign transactions, you should instead choose a card with no foreign transaction fees.
 (See also: Best Cards with No Foreign Fees)

 Annual cash back limit.
 The 6% cash back at U.S. supermarkets is only for the first $6,000 in purchases.
 After that, the cash back percentage drops to 1%.